 Ports and networking

-Event Store in Windows will try to add access via
+Event Store in Windows tries to add access via

-You should ensure that these ports are open and allowed via a firewall if you are using a firewall on the machine.
+You should ensure that these ports are open and allowed via a firewall.

 When running in cluster mode the networking for Event Store is more complex.
 Cluster mode requires 4 ports to run.
 The ports are for internal HTTP, internal TCP, external HTTP, and external TCP.

 admin-on-ext option.
-You can control whether gossip is enable on external with the
+You can control whether gossip is enabled on external interfaces with the